 SimCenter software and datasets are open-source and released to the entire research community through DesignSafe-CI and our github repository.
 The SimCenter provides researchers basic user-support and help with software use, development, and extension.
 It is permissible to mention this in proposals that plan to use SimCenter software.
 If there is a mutually beneficial collaborative activity envisioned then a letter of collaboration can be provided.
 Letters of collaboration should be requested from PI Matthew DeJong.
 If substantial project-specific development and committed resources are desired, these should be budgeted in proposals based on the anticipated support level; please contact the Matt Schoettler for help in preparing budgets.

 Educational apps are available online with video tutorials & examples.
-Visit: https://simcenter.designsafe-ci.org/learning-tools.
+Visit: https://simcenter.designsafe-ci.org/learning-tools and the Teaching Gallery.

 Yes!
 We strongly encourage using the SimCenter educational tools for your research.
 Likewise, you are welcome to use our research tools for educational purposes.
 We welcome your feedback on how you use our tools.